Robeartt/bitforward/README.md

 <h1><span style="color: #22c55e;">Bit</span>Forward</h1>

-<p>BitForward is a decentralized trading platform built on the Stacks blockchain that enables users to create and manage forward contracts using STX tokens.
+<p>BitForward is a decentralized trading platform built on the Stacks blockchain that enables users to create and manage forward contracts using STX (With the aim to use sBTC in the future) tokens.
 The platform features a modern UI for position management, real-time price updates, and automated position settlement.</p>

 <h2>Features</h2>